fernandoroa/invoice-public/README.md

 2. The `invoice.Rmd` file is the RMarkdown file, which you can modify to suit your own particular invoice.

 3. `input.json` and `input_salary.json` can be updated in the app.

-4. If you change the field values in the app, update the `.json` files with the buttons
+It is mandatory to save them, using buttons, while in the app, before creating the `.pdf`

+## Inner logic

+The content of `.json` files will build a field for each element.
+The first box is manually built, and passes its values to the `.Rmd` via `params` in `yaml` header.